Wandering Star was among what I call 1980s/1990s “auteur comics”.

-It usually existed just under tier-2 and tier-3 publishers (Slave Labor Graphics, Fantagraphics, First Comics, AC Comics, Eclipse…).
-So professional-level work, mostly by one or two persons, with a near-zero budget.
+- It usually existed just under tier-2 and tier-3 publishers (Slave Labor Graphics, Fantagraphics, First Comics, AC Comics, Eclipse…).

-Another 1990s example was Wandering Star, by Teri Wood.
-It was an early work – she had mostly done a magazine strip before.
+Teri Wood’s 1997+ Wandering Star was an early work – she had mostly done a magazine strip before.
 Which makes the story’s sharp, confident quality remarkable.

-Beyond being a good science-fiction war drama, it also has this interesting vibe.
-It is steeped in sci-fi literature, yet avoids much of the “boy’s own fantasy” infrastructure that underlies the majority of genre stories.
-It’s much closer to a Bildungsroman .
+Beyond being a good science-fiction war drama, it had this interesting vibe.
+It is steeped in sci-fi literature, yet avoids much of the “boy’s own fantasy” aspect common in genre stories.
+It’s closer to a Bildungsroman .

-The story was *finally* collected, graphically polished and reprinted in 2016, so that’s good.
+The story was *finally* collected, visually polished and reprinted in 2016.
+So that’s good.

 This profile includes S P O I L E R S about the start of the story.
 But not about the main plot.